Butaxamine

-Butaxamine (INN; also known as butoxamine) is a β_{2}-selective beta blocker.
+Butaxamine (INN; also known as butoxamine or as BW 64-9) is a β_{2}-selective beta blocker.
 Its primary use is in experimental situations in which blockade of β_{2} receptors is necessary to determine the activity of the drug (i.e. if the β_{2} receptor is completely blocked, but the given effect is still present, the given effect is not a characteristic of the β_{2} receptor).
 It has no clinical use.
 An alternative name is α-(1-[tert-butylamino]ethyl)-2,5-dimethoxybenzyl alcohol.